ZanSara/zansara.github.io/content/talks/2024-09-18-amta-2024-controlling-invariants-rag.md

 </div>
 {{< /raw >}}

+_Note: this was a tutorial session co-presented with [Christian Lang](https://www.linkedin.com/in/christian-lang-8942b0145/) and [Bruno Bitter](https://www.linkedin.com/in/brunobitter/).
+My section starts at 01:08._

 ---

 At the [AMTA 2024 Virtual Tutorial Day](https://amtaweb.org/virtual-tutorial-day-program/) I talked about controlling invariant translation elements with RAG.
 During the talk several speakers intervened on the topic, each bringing a different perspective of it.